🍪

 In Summary

 Once you've seen a few, fake reviews on Google are pretty easy to spot.
 Having said that, businesses should never accuse reviewers of being ingenuine - this could really come back to bite you.
 Instead, follow the guidelines above, go through the flagging process, and reply politely to negative reviews to find a solution to the problem.
-Try out REVIEWS.io for free for 14-days.

 ★ ★ ★ ★ ★